Universal decoherence due to gravitational time dilation

-The effect predicted here is completely general and affects arbitrary quantum states on all curved space-time metrics: a composite quantum system in superposition between two trajectories with proper time difference $\Delta \tau$ will decohere.
-For example, for a particle in superposition of semi-classical (i.e. well-localised) trajectories, the state of the centre-of-mass can easily be calculated as in the derivation of eq. \eqref{eq:D2} above: the visibility of the off diagonal elements will drop according to $V \propto \left| \mean{e^{-i H_0 \Delta \tau/\hbar}}_i \right|$, where the mean is taken with respect to all internal states $\rho_i$.
-This holds for arbitrary internal states and proper time-differences $\Delta \tau$, so long as the individual trajectories are well-localised.
-Thus time dilation universally affects all composite quantum systems and causes their transition to classicality, unless all internal degrees-of-freedom are frozen out.

-We stress that the decoherence effect described here is not related to previously considered general relativistic models of decoherence \cite{ref:Penrose1996, ref:Diosi1989, ref:Anastopoulos1996, ref:Lamine2006, ref:Blencowe2013, ref:Karolyhazy1966}.
-The mechanism here is time dilation, which arises already in stationary space-times and decoheres composite systems into the position basis, even if they are isolated from any external environment.
-This is conceptually different than previously considered scattering of gravitational waves \cite{ref:Anastopoulos1996, ref:Lamine2006, ref:Blencowe2013}, which causes decoherene into the energy basis.
-Our treatment, based on a Hamiltonian formulation of low-energy quantum systems, allows for a direct description of composite quantum systems in weak, static gravitational fields and requires neither the ad-hoc modelling of the matter field distribution nor of a gravitational wave background.
-We also stress that the time-dilation-induced decoherence is entirely within the framework of quantum mechanics and classical general relativity.
-This is in stark contrast to hypothetical models where gravity leads to spontaneous collapse of the wave function and that require a breakdown of unitarity \cite{ref:Penrose1996, ref:Diosi1989} or include stochastic fluctuations of the metric \cite{ref:Karolyhazy1966}.
-Thus we show that classical general relativity can account for the suppression of quantum behavior for macroscopic objects without introducing any modifications to quantum mechanics or to general relativity.
+From the perspective of quantum theory, decoherence due to time dilation is fully analogous to any other decoherence source.
+The loss of coherence takes place due to correlations with degrees of freedom that are not accessible, here internal degrees of freedom of the composite system.
+The unique aspect of the effect described here is that the correlations are induced by relativistic time dilation, and would not take place in Newtonian gravity.
+Thus, to understand this effect it is necessary to invoke quantum theory and time dilation stemming from Earth's gravitational field.
+The phenomenon arises already in weak, stationary space-times and decoheres composite systems into the position basis, even if they are isolated from any external environment.
+It is thus of different nature than decoherence due to scattering with gravitational waves \cite{ref:Anastopoulos1996,ref:Lamine2006,ref:Blencowe2013}.
+Importantly, the time-dilation-induced decoherence is entirely within the framework of quantum mechanics and classical general relativity.
+No free ``model parameters'' enter and unitarity is preserved on a fundamental level.
+This is in stark contrast to hypothetical models where gravity leads to spontaneous collapse of the wave function and that require a breakdown of unitarity \cite{ref:Penrose1996,ref:Diosi1989,ref:Bassi2013} or include stochastic fluctuations of the metric \cite{ref:Karolyhazy1966}.
+Our results show that general relativity can account for the suppression of quantum behavior for macroscopic objects without introducing any modifications to quantum mechanics or to general relativity.